sealtd-robotics/Stride_Plotting_GUI/Readme.md

 ```
 python Stride_Plotting_GUI.py
 ```
-The GUI should window should pop up.
+The GUI window should pop up.

 Using the GUI
 ---